Richie-Rokka/Property-Tax-Data-Quality-Dashboard-/README.md

 ---

-## 💡 Business Impact
+## 💼 Business Value

-### Data quality issues can lead to:

-- ❌ Incorrect financial reporting
-- ❌ Revenue miscalculations
-- ❌ Reduced trust in data systems

-### After applying validation framework:
+This system demonstrates how raw administrative data can be transformed into a governed analytical asset that supports:

-- ✅ Improved data reliability
+- ✅ Improved revenue forecasting accuracy
+- ✅ Better policy decision-making
-- ✅ Enabled targeted data cleansing
+- ✅ Early detection of data degradation
-- ✅ Increased confidence in reporting
+- ✅ Increased trust in reporting systems
+- ✅ Reduced manual data validation effort

 > 📌 Key Insight: Data quality issues are not reporting errors — they are decision risks.